-Liran Ma is an Associate Professor in the Department of Computer Science at Texas Christian University.
-Ma's current research interests include wireless, mobile, and embedded systems, including security and privacy, smartphones, smart health, mobile computing, Internet of Things, and cloud computing.
-It involves building prototype systems, and conducting real experiments and measurements.
-He received his D.Sc. degree in Computer Science from The George Washington University.
+Liran Ma is a Professor in the Department of Computer Science at Texas Christian University.
+His current research focuses on wireless, mobile, and embedded systems, including security and privacy, smart devices and health, mobile computing, data analytics, Internet of Things, artificial intelligence, and cybersecurity education.
+It involves building and simulating prototype systems and conducting real experiments and measurements.

 Mobile Health and Safety